 Usability bothers on user experience..
 And this boils down to what extent a website can be used by a specified user to achieve a specific goal.

-Since usability is a measure of user satisfaction with a website, your website should not just look great, every user should be satisfied using the website.
+Since usability is a measure of user satisfaction with a website, your website should not just look great on display, every user should be able to carry out specific actions that brought them to the website.

 Now this means that besides the design, the purpose behind every user’s visit to your website should be met.